Chart Color Schemes

 Highett (West) - Cheltenham lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Highett (West) - Cheltenham's population was around 13,171 as of November 2025.
-This figure reflects an increase of 732 people since the 2021 Census, which reported a population of 12,439.
-The change is inferred from ABS estimated resident population data of 13,161 in June 2024 and additional validated new addresses since the Census date.
-This equates to a density ratio of 2,475 persons per square kilometer, placing Highett (West) - Cheltenham in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth of 5.9% since the 2021 census exceeded the SA3 area's growth of 5.4%.
-Population growth was primarily driven by overseas migration contributing approximately 75.2% of overall population gains during recent periods.
+Highett (West) - Cheltenham's population is around 13,171 as of November 2025.
+This reflects an increase of 732 people since the 2021 Census, which reported a population of 12,439 people.
+The change is inferred from the estimated resident population of 13,161 from the ABS as of June 2024 and an additional 169 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,475 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Highett (West) - Cheltenham's growth rate of 5.9% since the 2021 census exceeded the SA3 area's growth rate of 5.4%.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 75.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population